Dr. Carla Taylor

 The techniques and equipment used in the animal and human studies are both distinct and complementary.
 Observations in the human studies can be investigated further at a mechanistic level by dietary intervention in an animal model, and results from animals studies can be applied to the design and assessment of responses in the human studies.

-The animal models are chosen to represent human disease and include both genetic and diet-induced models that exhibit characteristics of the metabolic syndrome as well as type 2 diabetes and cardiovascular disease.
+The animal models are chosen to represent human disease and include both genetic and diet-induced models that exhibit obesity and characteristics of the metabolic syndrome, type 2 diabetes or cardiovascular disease/hypertension.

 The assessments in the animal models range from the whole body to molecular levels, for example: